 Challenge number Detail of challenge 1 KS1 data for Phonics and Reading suggests that disadvantaged pupils are not meeting the standards in phonics and reading, this could be particularly due to the impact of Covid 19 lockdowns.
-2 Increase attendance and lower rates of persistent absenteeism for PP/disadvantaged children 3 Increase parental engagement in school and learning resulting in increased homework completion, readiness for school and, for some, raised aspirations 4 On average, lower attainment and slower progress rates made by pupil premium/disadvantaged children.
+2 Increase attendance and lower rates of persistent absenteeism for PP/disadvantaged children.
+This is a key focus for 23-24.
+3 Increase parental engagement in school and learning resulting in increased homework completion, readiness for school and, for some, raised aspirations 4 On average, lower attainment and slower progress rates made by pupil premium/disadvantaged children.
 Overall, PP children have knowledge gaps and find it difficult to retain/recall prior knowledge.
 The impact of COVID-19 has meant that this gap has widened for a number of PP children.
 5 Some pupils do not have age appropriate language skills.
 This includes speech and language difficulties and a lack of exposure to a wide range of vocabulary.
-6 For some pupils the national lockdowns have limited life experiences beyond their home and immediate community.
+6 For some pupils the national lockdowns limited life experiences beyond their home and immediate community.
+These have not necessarily been reinstated.
 They may also have limited access to books, libraries and technology (such as computers, Wi-Fi etc).
 7 Some pupils in receipt of PP funding show a decrease in learning behaviours since the national lockdowns.
+This continues to be an ongoing issue.
 These pupils physically and emotionally lack self-belief, determination, resilience and readiness to learn.
 They can struggle to reflect and evaluate their own learning and often lack self-motivation and confidence to improve.
-8.